michael-stoyanov/.NetFramework-Rest-Excercise-DDD-xUnit/ReadMe.md

 7. Add validations and exceptions in Rankings controller/service/repo.
 8. Static file which has all of the string messages for logging and exceptions.
 9. Unit and integration tests - **In Progress**
+10. Use Fixtures for faster mocking of the environment.

-10. Fix: Repositories with the proper Repository pattern using TEntitiy instead db context!!
+11. Fix: Repositories with the proper Repository pattern using TEntitiy instead db context!!
 ------------------

 ### Maybes: